hrsetyono/eightlime/README.md

 Eightlime - Sublime 3 Theme
 =============================================

-Inspired by Metro style in Windows 8.
+Inspired by Modern (Metro) style in Windows 8.

 **Note**: Currently there is only Dark theme.
 I will start working on Light theme if there are demands.